Soak City (Kings Dominion)

-Soak City is a water park owned by Cedar Fair, located at the back of Kings Dominion in Doswell, Virginia.
-It is included with the admission to the park.
+Soak City is a water park owned by Six Flags Entertainment Corporation, located at the back of Kings Dominion in Doswell, Virginia.
+Tickets are included with admission to the main park.

 History

-When it debuted in 1992, it was originally named Hurricane Reef.
-In 1999, an expansion occurred to the water park and the attractions received new names and park was changed to WaterWorks.
-It has two sections, the Northside which was formerly known as Hurricane Reef, and Southside which is the newer section of WaterWorks.
+When the park debuted in 1992, it was originally named Hurricane Reef.
+In 1999, the water park was expanded and renamed WaterWorks and many of the attractions received new names.
+It has two sections, the Northside, formerly known as Hurricane Reef, and the Southside, which is the newer section of WaterWorks.
 The water parks at Kings Island and Carowinds were also known as WaterWorks for a period of time before being renamed Boomerang Bay.

 In 2015, Kings Dominion announced that WaterWorks would undergo a major expansion and be renamed Soak City, a name that has been used for other Cedar Fair water parks.
 The expansion included a new slide complex called Hurricane Heights featuring three unique slides, a new children's area called Splash Island, and the removal of the Shoot the Curl speed slides.

 Tornado, a ProSlide Tornado slide, was removed at the start of the 2018 season.
 For the 2020 season, Soak City was scheduled to be expanded with the addition of Coconut Shores, a new sub-area located on the former site of Big Wave Bay.
-The area will feature Lighthouse Landing, a multi-story water play structure, and Sand Dune Lagoon, a children's wave pool.
 The opening of Coconut Shores was delayed until 2021 due to the COVID-19 pandemic.
+The area features Lighthouse Landing, a multi-story water play structure, and Sand Dune Lagoon, a children's wave pool.